22891A1201-AKVS-CHAKRAVARTHY/Predictive-Analytics-for-Medical-Device-Failures-Using-Multimodal-Maintenance-Data/README.md

 - **Documentation**: Additional guides and tutorials
 - **Testing**: Unit tests, integration tests

-## 📄 License
+## 📝 License

-This project is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)**.

-### License Summary
-- ✅ **Share**: Copy and redistribute the material
-- ✅ **Attribution**: Give appropriate credit
-- ❌ **Commercial Use**: Not permitted
-- ❌ **Derivatives**: No modifications allowed

-For the full license text, visit: https://creativecommons.org/licenses/by-nc-nd/4.0/
+© 2025 IEEE.
+This work has been accepted for presentation and publication in the **2025 Innovations in Power and Advanced Computing Technologies (i-PACT)** conference.

+Personal use of this material is permitted.
+However, permission to reprint/republish this material for advertising or promotional purposes, or for creating new collective works for resale or redistribution, must be obtained from IEEE by writing to pubs-permissions@ieee.org.

+By using this code, you acknowledge that it is provided solely for academic and research purposes and is subject to IEEE publication policies.

 ## ⚠️ Important Disclaimers

 ### Medical Device Safety
+This application is for educational and research purposes.
+Medical device failure predictions should not be the sole basis for critical healthcare decisions.
+Always consult with qualified medical equipment technicians and follow manufacturer guidelines.
 This application is designed for **educational and research purposes**.
 Important considerations:

 - **Not for Critical Decisions**: Predictions should not be the sole basis for critical healthcare equipment decisions
 - **Professional Consultation**: Always consult qualified medical equipment technicians